Inedo/inedo-docs/Content/proget/feeds/conan/howto-conan-publish.md

 ![Create New Feed](/resources/docs/proget-feeds-conanselect.png){height="" width="50%"}

-Then select "No Connectors (private recipes only)" as we will be creating a private feed.
+Then select "Private/Internal Conan Packages" as we will be creating a private feed.
 Now name your feed.
 For this example we will call it `internal-conan`.

 ![Name Feed](/resources/docs/proget-conan-nameinternal.png){height="" width="50%"}

-You will then see options that relate to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features, however as they are only for users looking to use third party packages, leave these boxes unchecked and select [Set Feed Features].
 You will then be redirected to the newly created, empty `internal-conan` feed.

 ![Private Conan Feed](/resources/docs/proget-conan-emptyinternal.png){height="" width="50%"}